AlexRogalskiy/fip-healthcheck-go-template/CONTRIBUTING.md

 [`Dockerfile`](build/builder/Dockerfile) you'll be able to `build` the project and [`test`](#test) it locally among other automation.

+> IMPORTANT: make sure to have buildkit enabled if you want faster builds.
+See the [relevant doc](https://docs.docker.com/develop/develop-images/build_enhancements/#to-enable-buildkit-builds) for more information.

 If you are adding more directories than the default ones to the project, you'll need to specify them in the [`Dockerfile`](build/builder/Dockerfile):